pjirayu/Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course-/README.md

 # Quick Start
 Installation
-Install Tensorflow >= v2.0
+  1. Install Tensorflow >= v2.0
-Also, Colab-Notebook and/or Jupyter-notebook are available for training and testing.
+  2. Also, Colab-Notebook and/or Jupyter-notebook are available for training and testing.

+# Repository

 ```
 $ Dataset